BenSassiAhmed/BenSassiAhmed/README.md

 ## 👨‍💻 About Me

 🎓 Final year Telecommunications student
-💻 DevOps & Cloud enthusiast | 🚀 Future DevSecOps Engineer
+💻 DevOps & Cloud enthusiast
 🌍 Open to internships, apprenticeships (work-study program), and remote opportunities in DevOps
 🧠 Passionate about teaching and knowledge sharing
 📺 Planning to launch a YouTube channel soon — stay tuned for DevOps content!